 During my ~8 years at Google, I spent 5 in learning and development on the Well-being Learning Team, creating, delivering, and program managing learning opportunities on overall well-being and building a successful intro to well-being program.
 For the final ~2 I also provided Googlers with 1:1 well-being coaching on topics ranging from workplace stress and burnout, to physical and emotional health, work-life balance, and perfectionism.
 What I learned was that, 1) every single one of them struggled with perfectionism, 2) everyone was relieved to hear their experiences were common, and 3) I could relate.
 Their struggles had been mine, and would be again at various times.
 My first 3 years at Google were spent on the boilerplate that was Android Engineering circa 2010, supporting several directors and their teams.
 Here I both experienced and witnessed how crucial boundaries are, and slowly learned to set them.
 I began to invest intentionally in my own well-being to keep the tank full.
 I have sometimes backslid, and no doubt will again, but each time I have developed more tools to recover.
 I think this is part of what makes me a good coach.
 The Sherpa that has not been to the bottom of the mountain several times cannot hope to help the novice, and those who have never fallen cannot truly empathize with the pain of being in the dirt.
 The work I do is fueled by a passion to share what I have seen help so many, myself being no exception.

 As a Certified Hudson Institute Coach, I completed Hudson's comprehensive Coach Certification Program which is accredited by the ICF (International Coach Federation).
-Hudson has been training high-caliber coaches for 30+ years.
+Hudson has been training high-caliber coaches for over 30 years.
 Hudson coaches are trained to look at the whole person, consider where each individual is on their developmental journey, and to ground in solid methodology that informs but does not dictate the engagement.